 Are stents worth it?

-The study has just been published in the medical journal, The Lancet, and questions whether stents should be used so often, or indeed at all, in treating some forms of chest pain.
+The study into the use of stents has just been published in the medical journal The Lancet.
+It questions whether stents should be used so often, or indeed at all, in treating some forms of chest pain.

 Bupa Australia’s Chief Medical Officer Dr Paul Bates says people should look at what sort of heart issues they have before jumping to any conclusions.